 - 2 cloves garlic, minced

-1.Pick through the canary beans and remove any stones, broken beans and general detritus you might find in there.
-If you are unsure whether or not something qualifies as detritus, ask yourself “Does this look like a bean?”.
+1.Pick through the pigeon peas and remove any stones, broken beans and general detritus you might find in there.
+If you are unsure whether or not something qualifies as detritus, ask yourself “Does this look like a pigeon pea?”.
 If the answer is no, it’s detritus, toss it.
-Cover the beans that survived your careful inspection with cold water and soak them for 30 minutes.
+Cover the peas that survived your careful inspection with cold water and soak them for 30 minutes.

-2.Drain the beans, pour into the pressure cooker with 1 tsp of salt, (I use the Instant Pot), cover with 2 inches of new water and cook on manual for 16 minutes.
+2.Drain the peas, pour into the pressure cooker with 1 tsp of salt, (I use the Instant Pot), cover with 2 inches of new water and cook on manual for 9 minutes.
 Depressurize the pot and drain the beans again.
-They should be about 3/4 cooked through, so a bit al dente at this stage.
-If they are very very hard, give it another 3-4 minutes under pressure.
+If you are using canned beans just open and drain the can.
+Remember, using only half the drained peas.

-3.Sauté all the rest of the ingredients in the 6 ml of olive oil.
-If your pressure cooker has a sauté function, do it in there.
-If not, a pan on the stove top.
+4.Sauté the leeks, garlic, bell pepper and carrots in the 20 ml of olive oil, in a large a pan on the stove top.
 Season with salt and pepper and cook the vegetables for about 5-6 minutes.